 Typical responsibilities include:

-- identifying the needs of a wide range of community groups and adapting projects to these needs
+- identifying the needs of community groups

 - supporting community groups and offering advice on fundraising and forming projects